quicky84/poker/README.md

 ```
 This will run a number of demo cases.

-It is possible to provide own input such it complies
+It is possible to provide own input.
+It must comply
 with the (relaxed) rules of the problem:
 1. Cards must be correctly encoded
 2. At least 5 and up to 10 cards must be provided.